LAST UPDATED: 12 March 2020

 There are four mainland species of flying fox: Black, Grey headed, Spectacled and Little Red.
 Tragically, populations of flying foxes across Queensland, NSW and Victoria are in decline.
 Both the Grey-headed flying fox and Spectacled flying fox have declined by at least 95% in the past century, with massive losses in the past 30 years.
 Some researchers believe they could be functionally extinct by 2050.

 Flying foxes are essentially providing a community service.
 Other native animals and plants are reliant on them for their existence — they are keeping Australian native forests and its inhabitants alive!
-For their invaluable work, these native animals are treated disdain by some councils and politicians who employ poor and unscientific management schemes — such as lethal control or dispersal of colonies or camps — that not only do nothing to restore the balance between humans and wildlife, but can perpetuate misinformation and ignorance about these animals.
+For their invaluable work, these native animals are treated with disdain by some councils and politicians who employ poor and unscientific management schemes — such as lethal control or dispersal of colonies or camps — that not only do nothing to restore the balance between humans and wildlife, but can perpetuate misinformation and ignorance about these animals.
 What is really needed here is compassion and understanding.

-You don't need a cape or mask to be a superhero to bats (but if that's your thing, go for it).
 Here are three simple things you can do to protect these unique native animals from cruelty — and help them get back to looking after our precious ecosystems.

 - Be on the lookout for distressed flying foxes during hot weather -- these sensitive animals, especially babies, struggle to cope in the heat and often require specialised intervention from trained wildlife carers.
 NEVER handle flying foxes yourself — ALWAYS call your local wildlife carer if you spot a flying fox in distress and follow their advice.